How to protect your pondfish from Herons

 Ornamental herons in brass, stone, plastic, whatever… don’t work!
 Herons can be solitary, but they feed in groups too.

 This information sheet was adapted from our NewsBlog.
 See the original articles for further comments and some links to other sources of information on herons.
-In more recent years, Otters have become another common cause of fish losses, you can read about them in our article here
+Since the 2010s, Otters have become another common cause of fish losses, you can read about them in our article here